pattyjk/Wigginton_et_al_2018_J_Environ_Qual/README.md

 find -type f -name "*.gz" -exec cp {} /directory_where_files_are_going\;

 The '*' is a wildcard in Linux so basically anything with a *.gz extension are found here.
-So we'll navigate to the directory (folder) where the files are located and execute 4 commands.
+So we'll navigate to the directory (folder) where the files are located and execute a handful of commands.
 First, we'll create a directory for each set of sequences with 'mkdir'.

 ```
 mkdir SK97